RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ## Creating a volume type

+With the commando below, you can create
 ```bash
 % openstack volume create --size 1 --type LuksEncryptor-Template-256 'Encrypted-Test-Volume'
 ```
---description (Test Volume Type): Optional.
+--description: Optional.
 You can provide a description for the new volume type.

 --public or --private: This is optional.
 Specifies whether the volume type should be public or private.
 You can use either --public to make it public or --private to make it private, depending on your preferences.